It's So Cold in Florida, Iguanas Are Falling From Trees

 “Don’t assume that they’re dead,” Sommers said.

 Green iguanas are an invasive species in Florida known for eating through landscaping and digging burrows that undermine infrastructure.
-They can grow over 5 feet (1.5 meters) long, and their droppings can be a potential source of salmonella bacteria, which causes food poisoning.
+They can grow over 1.5 meters long, and their droppings can be a potential source of salmonella bacteria, which causes food poisoning.

 The wildlife commission has begun holding workshops to train homeowners and property managers to trap or manage iguanas.
 The reptiles may be easier to catch this week, Sommers said.